AruniRC/detectron-self-train/FACES.md

 -map "[v]" -map "[a]" -ac 2 output.mp4
 ```

+---

-#### Evaluating detections
+## Evaluating detections

+The trained detector is run on the *validation* set of CS6 (4 videos) using the script `gypsum/scripts/eval/cs6/run_det_val.sh`.
+Paths to the weights and config YAML needs to be specified.
+This runs SLURM jobs in parallel for each video.
+The detection results are saved at a location following the format: `Outputs/evaluations/"${DET_NAME}"/cs6/train-"${TRAIN_IMDB}"_val-video_conf-"${CONF_THRESH}`.

+Generating the performance on CS6 validation set (ROC curve) involves the following 3 further steps.

 **Evaluation format.**
-Convert the output detections from the previous section into the CS6 evaluation format using `tools/face/make_cs6_det_eval.py`.
+Convert the output detections from the previous section (`run_det_val.sh`) into the CS6 evaluation format using `tools/face/make_cs6_det_eval.py`.
+This essentially merges the separately saved detection results of each video into a single text file.
 Usage example and settings explanation given in the script header.
 The formatted detections are saved as text files under `<DET_OUTPUT_FOLDER>/eval-dets_val`.

 **CS6 evaluation code.**
 Under `tools/face/CS6-evaluation`.
-The script `runEvalCS6_gypsum.sh` generates ROC curves for each video in parallel.
+The script `runEvalCS6_gypsum.sh` generates ROC curves for each video in parallel, running the bipartite matching between ground-truth and detections.
 For example, for the validation split this creates ROC text files `tools/face/CS6-evaluation/cache/val/<MODEL-NAME>/<video-name>.txt`.
+The code is based off the FDDB evaluation package, replacing ellipses with rectangles.

+**Plotting ROC curves.**
-After this is completed, the Python script `plot_roc.py` generates a final ROC curve under `tools/face/CS6-evaluation/rocCurves/<model-name>`.
+After the matching is completed, the Python script `plot_roc.py` generates a final ROC curve, aggregating the separate ROC curves for each video from the previous step, under `tools/face/CS6-evaluation/rocCurves/<model-name>`.
 Each script needs settings to be specified at the top.
+For plotting multiple ROC curves to compare performance, the `plot_compare_roc.py` utility script is provided.

+---

-#### Validating Tracklets
+## Tracklets

 **Format conversion.** Each of the text files in `sample-baseline-video` needs to be converted into a "mining-format" compatible with the tracker code used for mining hard examples, using [tools/face/convert_dets_mining_format.py](tools/face/convert_dets_mining_format.py).
 The source code contains comments and usage examples.
 By default it uses videos in the "val" split of CS6 (as defined in `data/CS6/list_video_val.txt`).
 A range of thresholds are placed on the scores of the detections in `sample-baseline-video` folder.
 The resultant output structure is shown below: